By Joyce Daniels

 It is impossible to have a building with no foundation.
 The longevity and durability of structures depend on the quality of their bedrock.
 When there is a deviation from the original structure and a tweak in purpose, it is wise to align the bedrock to bear the weight of the proposed structure.

-On 29th May 1999 we switched from the militarist structure to a civilian structure but retained the same building plan (our constitution) from the past.
+Nigeria made this switch on 29th May 1999, when Major General Abdulsalami Abubakar stepped down, and the former military head of state, Olusegun Obasanjo, became the civilian president.
+We had switched from the militarist structure to a civilian structure but retained the same building plan from the past.
 That has been the cause of the agitations across Nigeria for decades.

-- Constitutional amendment will not be as effective as crafting a new constitution.
+2. That a constitutional amendment won’t be as effective as crafting a new constitution.

-- A young Nigerian isn’t deemed fit enough to give consent until having attained the age of 18.
+5. That a young Nigerian isn’t deemed fit enough to give consent until having attained the age of

 Federalism is defined as a mixed or compound mode of government that combines a general government (the central or federal government) with regional governments (provincial, state, cantonal, territorial or other sub-unit governments) in a single political system.